History of Banbury: Drayton School

 Drayton School was a comprehensive school with 650 students.
 It was on Stratford Road in Banbury.
 Its buildings are now used by the new North Oxfordshire Academy which succeeded it.

 The school was opened in 1973 to relieve pupil demand for the over-subscribed Banbury School and was then exceed in two more stages.
 In its first year it was called Drayton Hall as it was affiliated to Banbury School.
 In 1974 it became independent and was renamed Drayton School.
 The school made local headlines in 1982 when pupils staged a rooftop protest in response to a teachers' strike.

 Drayton school was known for its sports facilities, in particular the Astroturf and the athletics track, both owned by Cherwell District Council.
 As a result, Sport England gave the school a "sportsmark" award.

 In December 1997 Ofsted placed the school in Special Measures following poor inspection results.
 Drayton was at the bottom of the league table for Oxfordshire, reaching an all-time low of 9% of pupils getting 5 or more A*-C grades in their GCSEs.

 In September 1999 Graham Robb was appointed head teacher, with a mission to remove Drayton from special measures and for the school to pass a successful Ofsted inspection.
-By 2001, weaknesses in the curriculum and in teaching and learning had been addressed and the Her Majesty's Inspectors of Schools (HMI) judged the school to have improved enough to be removed from Special Measures.
+By 2001, weaknesses in the curriculum and in teaching and learning had been addressed and Her Majesty's Inspectors of Schools (HMI) judged the school to have improved enough to be removed from Special Measures.
 As a result of the improvements between 1999 and 2001, the school received a 'School Achievement Award' in 2002.
 In the same year Drayton joined the "Specialist School and Academies Trust".
 In 2003 Drayton passed an Ofsted inspection.

 April 2003 was a critical time for Drayton as Oxfordshire County Council wanted to merge Banbury School and Drayton School in the Banbury School and Blessed George Napier Roman Catholic site.
 Blessed George Napier Roman Catholic School wanted to move to the Drayton School site as the school was over-subscribed.
 Drayton School was also planning a joint campus with Oxford and Cherwell Valley College.

 However, in the face of enormous opposition, due to the improved local reputation of the school, the County Council abandoned this proposal at an executive meeting in October 2003.

 Examination results also improved during this period.
 The results of the SAT tests the students take at age 14 improved dramatically in 2003.

 In July 2004, Graham Robb left Drayton School having achieved his two objectives.
 After the refurbishment he piloted, Drayton was one of the few schools in Oxfordshire to have achieved a "Healthy Oxfordshire Schools" award set by Oxfordshire County School.

 In Summer 2006 Drayton achieved another all-time GCSEs record since it opened.
 It was then replaced by North Oxfordshire Academy in 2007.